brsynth/rp2paths/README.md

 Installation steps are described in the INSTALL file.

 ### Quick start
-The main code is `RP2paths.py`.
+The main code is `src/RP2paths.py`.
 Once a scope has been produced by RetroPath2.0, a typical command line for extracting the pathways from the results is:
 ```
-python RP2paths.py all rp2-results.csv --outdir pathways
+python src/RP2paths.py all <path_to_rp2-results.csv> --outdir <path_to_pathways>
 ```
 where:
 - `all` specify that all the tasks needed for retreiving pathways will be executed at once.